|Přemysl Eric Janouch 13d2ff115b||3 months ago|

 |xD-replies||2 years ago|

-xK (chat kit) is an IRC software suite consisting of a daemon, bot, terminal client, and a web frontend for the client.
+xK (chat kit) is an IRC software suite consisting of a daemon, bot, terminal client, and web/Windows/macOS frontends for the client.
 It’s all you’re ever going to need for chatting, so long as you can make do with slightly minimalist software.

 They’re all lean on dependencies, and offer a maximally permissive licence.